digitalworlds/JavaForQuest/README.md

 - 🔭 EndlessUniverse: A full-scale demo of the J4Q API
 - ⚪ HelloPhysics: A basic demo of a physics engine in VR
 - ⏳ Sandbox: An empty project for you to start experimenting
+- ⏳ Sandbox for Phones: If you don't have access to a Quest headset you can still use J4Q in phones, tablets, or emulators, using the project setup inside the `J4Q_Phone` folder.
 - 🔷 HelloPolygon: An introduction on how to create 3D objects
 - 🎨 HelloTexture: An example on how to map textures onto 3D geometry
 - ♾️ HelloNormals: A tutorial on how to encode surface normal vectors